jadenk-im/shinkansen/README.md

 After presenting the individual recommendations, provide a comprehensive analysis that links my tastes with your recommendations.
 Highlight patterns in my tastes, similarities and differences between my tastes and your recommendations, and potential reasons for my enjoyment of certain music.
 Uncover any unique or unexpected connections you find.
 The full analysis should be the core of your response, with individual song analyses serving to support this.
 Prioritize the preferences I provide now over any previous ones.

-Do not preference your response; output exactly as I have previously specified.
+Do not preface your response; output exactly as I have previously specified.

 Now, start the tree-based recommendation process and generate a response that balances both the individual recommendation analyses and the full analysis based on my preferences.